 Whether you buy a beautiful calendar with lots of space for daily, weekly and monthly tasks, or you download a task-keeping app or Google Calendar, striving to keep a documented list of the things you need to accomplish can keep you organized and sane.
 You can include various categories, too, to ensure you are devoting enough time to the most important areas of your life, such as home, family time, work, hobbies and more.

 Set Goals Relating to Coursework and Your GPA

 What GPA would you like to earn?
 Do you want to strive to work on coursework a certain number of hours each week to stay ahead of the game?
 Whatever is right for your situation, set the goal and work to achieve it.

-No matter what resolutions you choose, by establishing SMART goals and a roadmap to how you plan to achieve them, you have already accomplished so much.
-Just imagine how great you will feel when 2018 comes to a close and you can mark off your resolutions with pride.
+No matter what goals you choose, by establishing SMART goals and a roadmap for how you plan to achieve them you have already accomplished so much.
+Imagine how great you will feel when the year comes to a close and you can mark off your goals with pride.